simpleanalytics/docs/_docs/30_features/15-email-reports.md

 Sometimes you don't have time to check the dashboard.
 Therefore you might miss a certain spike of traffic.
 That's why we created email reports.
 Do you want a monthly or weekly report of your website?
 Just enable it in [your account settings](https://simpleanalytics.com/account).

-> We are thinking of a feature where you can send these reports directly to your clients.
+> A feature might be coming where you can send these reports directly to your clients or marketeers.
+See [our public task](https://github.com/simpleanalytics/roadmap/issues/261) in our issue tracker.

 The email will look more or less like this: